-Most of us expect that we will work throughout our adult working years until we reach retirement.
-Severe illness or serious injury can, however, disrupt the best of plans for reaching retirement no matter how diligent you have been in advancing your working career.
-Medical disability can be sudden and financially traumatic, and can strike at any age.
+Most of us expect that we will work throughout our adult years until we reach retirement.
+Severe illness or serious injury can, however, disrupt the best of plans for reaching retirement no matter how diligent you have been in advancing your career.
+Medical disability can be sudden and financially traumatic, and it can strike at any age.
 If this happens to you, there are some places you can turn to.

 If you have not yet reached the Social Security retirement age but have become unable to work because of illness or injury, the Social Security Administration has disability and health insurance benefits that you may qualify for.

 Unfortunately, benefits can be hard to get from the Social Security Administration.
 If you qualify for some or all of these benefits but your claim is wrongfully denied, you have the right to seek relief through legal means.

 THAT IS WHEN YOU HIRE SOCIAL SECURITY DISABILITY LAWYERS